-Jonathan is a member of the firm’s Cybersecurity and Data Privacy Group, and the Government Contracts Practice Group.
-He concentrates his practice primarily in the field of technology law, advising clients on a range of matters related to data privacy and security, data breach planning and response, cyber risk liability and compliance, software development and licensing, and other technology related matters.
+Jonathan is a member of the firm’s Hemp & Medical Cannabis Group, the Cybersecurity & Data Privacy Group, and the Government Contracts Practice Group.
+Jonathan advises business in the emerging hemp and medical cannabis industries as well as businesses in various technology related fields, advising clients on a range of matters related to hemp and cannabis regulations, contract negotiations, data privacy and security, data breach planning and response, cyber risk liability and compliance, software development and licensing, and other technology related matters.
+Jonathan has also advised businesses and individuals concerning federal firearms laws.

-Before joining Vandeventer Black, Jonathan practiced as an attorney in government, and helped develop and implement New Hampshire’s strategic plan to address cybercrime.
+Before joining the Firm, Jonathan also helped develop and implement New Hampshire’s strategic plan to address cybercrime.
 He currently assists his clients in resolving issues related to cybersecurity, data privacy, and information management and cyber breach response.
 He provides clients with guidance on all aspects of data privacy and security including compliance with laws such as the Health Insurance Portability and Accountability Act (HIPAA), the Fair Credit Reporting Act (FCRA), the Gramm-Leach Bliley Act, the General Data Protection Regulations (GDPR), as well as state data privacy and security laws and unlawful computer use statutes.

 Jonathan also managed the procurement bureau of the New Hampshire Department of Health and Human Services where he was responsible for overseeing the contracting processes of New Hampshire’s largest state agency.
 Jonathan advises clients on a wide variety of government contracting issues at both the state and federal level, including contract disputes and issues related to cybersecurity, data rights and intellectual property.